Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989: Individual

-e) Full cost of the maintenance and education up to graduation level of the children of the victims.
+e) Full cost of the maintenance and residential education up to graduation level of the children of the victims.

 f) Utensils, rice, wheat, dals, pulses, etc., for a period of three months.

 Community

 Common resources and services (such as wells and other water sources fouled, right of passage) are to be restored at government cost (Rule 12(4) Schedule annexure-I).

 Helpdesk

 The government has also set up a helpdesk to monitor implementation in 2021.